99stealth/cfn-ami-to-mapping/README.md

 ```

 ### Several images
-Ok, but there are cases when you should specify several images and use them `Fn::FindInMap` them based on some input `Parameter` or maybe something else.
+Ok, but there are cases when you should specify several images and  `Fn::FindInMap` them based on some input `Parameter` or maybe something else.
 #### The scenario
 You need to have posibility to swap your infrastructure from `Amazon Linux` to `Amazon Linux 2`.